 Non-pecuniary damages are also not recoverable under DOHSA.
 Examples of non-pecuniary damages include:

 Understanding what constitutes damages under DOHSA can help you maximize your recovery.
-The team at the MIC Firm will fight for you to help you do just that.
+The team at My Insurance Case will fight for you to help you do just that.

 How Our Firm Can Help

 If your loved one has died due to a wrongful or negligent act while at sea, you may be entitled to damages.
-The MIC Firm has the knowledge and experience necessary to fight for your claim, and we want to help.
+My Insurance Case has the knowledge and experience necessary to fight for your claim, and we want to help.
 Contact us today for a free consultation and to discuss how we can help you maximize your recovery.